cedrickchee/awesome-transformer-nlp/README.md

 - Based on transformer architecture but more powerful.
 - Multitask means: supports text and images, knowledge transfer between 75 languages, understand context and go deeper in a topic, and generate content.
 14. [GPT-3 is No Longer the Only Game in Town](https://lastweekin.ai/p/gpt-3-is-no-longer-the-only-game) - GPT-3 was by far the largest AI model of its kind last year (2020).
 Now?
 Not so much.
+15. [OpenAI's API Now Available with No Waitlist](https://openai.com/blog/api-no-waitlist/) - GPT-3 access without the wait.
+However, apps must be approved before [going live](https://beta.openai.com/docs/going-live).
+This release also allow them to review applications, monitor for misuse, and better understand the effects of this tech.

 ## Tutorials